 For the purpose of this study, Mocapgrams are useful not only to observe general periodicity in the movement of certain parts of the body during the performance.
 By providing an overall view of all the motion data, they also allow to locate movements that affect the whole body, which are visualised by vertical stripes that go across all the marker rows.
-The most evident perturbation in the motion data of the expert can be clearly seen between sec.
+In the first stimulus, the most evident perturbation in the motion data of the expert can be clearly seen between sec.
 23 and 25.
-The waveform aligned to the graphs shows that this general shift coincides with the peak the melody reaches at the beginning of bar 9, before concluding the phrase on the minim at the end of the same bar.
-A similar, albeit slightly delayed10, general perturbation in the motion data can be observed in the neophyte around sec.
-25. This is consistent with the data of the majority of the other neophytes suggesting a general tendency to parse evident melodic phrases with overt body movements.
-As it can be noticed from the full Mocapgrams, this occurs repeatedly during the neophyte's performance and the same trend is visible in the data of the other participants.
-This is consistent with findings in previous studies on air-performance showing that beginners tend to move more than experts [15].
+The waveform aligned to the graphs shows that this general shift coincides with the peak the melody reaches at the beginning of bar